adrianromans/adrianromans/README.md

 ### Hi there 👋

-🔭 I’m currently working on completing a Full Stack Python Bootcamp 🌱 I’m currently learning Django
+🔭 I’m currently working on completing a Full Stack Python Bootcamp <br>
+🌱 I’m currently learning Python and Django

 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...